 wide field astrophotography

-Also prominent in the image is the Trifid Nebula (M20).
+Also very prominent in the image is the Trifid Nebula (M20).
 This star-forming region is an unusual combination of an open star cluster, an emission nebula (the reddish-pink portion), a reflection nebula (the blue portion), and a dark nebula (the dark gaps).
 The largest star in this region has a mass which is more than 20 times that of our Sun and is surrounded by a cluster of approximately 3100 young stars.
 M20 is located approximately 5,200 light year away and is also in the constellation Sagittarius.
-(M20 is seen here in the mid-right of the image.)

 Back to Top